Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Introduction

 with $n_k(j) \in [ \tfrac{N_k}{N}j - \varepsilon; \tfrac{N_k}{N}j + \varepsilon]$ for $k=1,\ldots,K$, then

 \end{theorem} \begin{remark} The assumption $L_K = \frac{R+2}{N}$ is not a restriction for fixed $N$ because we always have $NL_K \geq 1$ and thus $L_K \geq \frac{1}{N}$.
 The condition that the largest gap length converges to zero (and so do all other gap lengths) means that $R=R(N)$ is $o(N)$.
-The latter is obviously a necessary condition for the sequence to be uniformly distributed. \end{remark} Theorem~\ref{thm:gap_discrepancy} may be regarded as a tool to bound the discrepancy and even to prove for certain sequences that they have low-discrepancy.
-In fact, we discuss in Section~\ref{sec:Gaps_and_Discrepancy}, that Theorem~\ref{thm:gap_discrepancy} can indeed be used to show for both Kronecker and van der Corput sequences that they are low-discrepancy sequences.
-This indicates that looking at the gap structure of a sequence in a precise way is sufficient for calculating the asymptotic behaviour of the discrepancy.
+The latter is obviously a necessary condition for the sequence to be uniformly distributed.
+Moreover, note that also $K=K(N), L_j(N)$ and $\varepsilon=\varepsilon(N)$ depend on $N$. \end{remark} Theorem~\ref{thm:gap_discrepancy} may be regarded as a tool to bound the discrepancy and even to prove for certain sequences that they have low-discrepancy.
+In fact, we discuss in Section~\ref{sec:Gaps_and_Discrepancy}, that Theorem~\ref{thm:gap_discrepancy} can indeed be applied to show for both Kronecker and van der Corput sequences that they are low-discrepancy sequences.
+This is done in Example~\ref{exa:kronecker} and Example~\ref{exa:vdc} respectively by using the fact that these two types of sequences have the finite gap property, i.e. $K=O(1)$ for $N \to \infty$, and proving that $\varepsilon=\varepsilon(N)=O(\log(N))$.
+These examples indicate that looking at the gap structure of a sequence in a precise way is sufficient for calculating the asymptotic behavior of the discrepancy.
 Since the machinery is kept quite universal, it can presumably be applied to other classes of sequences, too.
 For example, also LS-sequences from \cite{Car12} and the low-discrepancy sequences stemming from interval exchange transformations in \cite{Wei19} have a finite gap property.